georchestra/georchestra/mapfishapp/README.md

 Browsers like IE or FF will typically fail, while Chromium might just ignore the incorrect fields.

 You should also take care not to insert special chars in the service description fields.
-Eg: "Service WMS de GéoPicardie - Département de l'Oise" will break your capabilities for IE, while it will work with "Service WMS de GéoPicardie - Département de lʼOise" or "Service WMS de GéoPicardie - Département de l&apos;Oise".
+Eg: ```"Service WMS de GéoPicardie - Département de l'Oise"``` will break your capabilities for IE, while it will work with ```"Service WMS de GéoPicardie - Département de lʼOise"``` or ```"Service WMS de GéoPicardie - Département de l&apos;Oise"```.
 GeoServer should do the mapping, but it does not at the moment.
 Here are the corresponding strings to use:
 ```
 "   &quot;